 OK, I realize those are a lot of reasons.

-Here are some more reasons not to review swap.
+Here are even more reasons not to review swap.

 There’s mixed opinion about all this on the internet, I realize.
 Some indie authors swear by review swaps, others admit to having done them but swear never to do them again (like myself).
 But as I update this in 2019, I’m finding it’s fast become something mostly newbie authors are tempted by, and veteran authors know to stay away from the allurement.